synw/django-jsonmirror/README.md

 # Django Json Mirror

-Mirror and sync Django models in a json database.
+Mirror and sync Django models in a json in another database.

 ## Install